Let’s consider two distinct scenarios.

 More importantly, they analyze the correlation between these metrics to understand how employee experiences influence consumer outcomes.
 This analysis often reveals direct relationships between units with high employee engagement and those with superior consumer satisfaction – and vice versa.

 Creating feedback loops to continuously improve these metrics is essential.
-Providing consistent, structured opportunities for employees to share experiences, similar to those used for patients, help organizations identify emerging issues before they become crises.
+Providing consistent, structured opportunities for employees to share experiences, similar to those used for patients, helps organizations identify emerging issues before they become crises.
 Acting on insights from these feedback mechanisms demonstrates organizational commitment to both employee and consumer experiences.

 Healthcare culture as the foundation of lasting patient trust